 Social distancing - Close contact is defined as: a) being within approximately 6 feet (2 meters) of a COVID-19 case for a prolonged period of time; close contact can occur while caring for, living with, visiting, or sharing a healthcare waiting area or room with a COVID-19 case - https://www.cdc.gov/coronavirus/2019-ncov/php/risk-assessment.html

 The information in this section excludes new international students prohibited from US entry or unable to secure a visa.
 For all other new and returning students:

-- If a student chooses to enroll full-time in Fall 2020, either remotely or on-campus, their music award will disburse normally.
+- If a student chooses to enroll full-time in Spring 2021, either remotely or on-campus, their music award will disburse normally.
 It has been communicated to us that this also applies to UNT academic awards.
 Students should verify this with UNT Student Financial Aid and Scholarships and/or Toulouse Graduate School as they consider their options.

 - If a student chooses to not enroll or chooses to enroll part-time, their music award will not disburse.
-This also applies to UNT academic awards and is true for both Fall 2020 and Spring 2021.
+This also applies to UNT academic awards..

 - If a student enrolls part-time or does not enroll for the year, their award will expire.
 They may apply/audition for reinstatement through the area faculty.
 The student may need to reapply to their program if they do not enroll at all during 2020-21.

-- For students who are on a music scholarship that includes registration in at least one Music Laboratory (MULB), the following policy applies for the Fall, 2020 semester:
+- For students who are on a music scholarship that includes registration in at least one Music Laboratory (MULB), the following policy applies for the Spring 2021 semester:

-- For students who are on a music scholarship and are enrolled full-time, the scholarship requirement for MULB participation is waived for Fall 2020 ONLY.
-Students will not lose their scholarship for non-participation in an MULB for the Fall 2020 semester.
+- For students who are on a music scholarship and are enrolled full-time, the scholarship requirement for MULB participation is waived for Spring 2021 - students will not lose their scholarship for non-participation in an MULB for the Spring 2021 semester.